xavigimenezsanchez/folder-app/README.md

 https://folderappxg.herokuapp.com/folder3
 ```

-To download or preview a file use the mouse right click over the file
+To download or preview a file use the mouse right click over the file or the keep touching the file in a mobile device.

+## Code structure

+- app: front end code

+  - Components
+    - ContextMenu: Contex menu to download or preview a file
+    - Icons: differents icons used in the app
+    - Inode: show every folder or file
+    - Preview: show the image or text from a file
+  - hooks
+  - scss: used BEM CSS methodology
+  - utils

+- server: server code
+- exposedFileSystem: filesystem exposed from a nodejs
+- e2e: end to end test with cypress

 ## Run app locally